Elk & Deer Health

 Chronic Wasting Disease

-Chronic Wasting Disease (CWD) is a progressive, fatal, and degenerative neurological disease belonging to the family of diseases known as transmissible spongiform encephalopathies (TSEs).
+Chronic Wasting Disease (CWD) is a progressive, fatal, and degenerative neurological disease affecting cervids such as deer, elk, moose and other members of the cervid family.
+The disease was first discovered in captive mule deer in Colorado in 1967, and has since been confirmed in approximately 25 states.
+CWD belongs to the family of diseases known as transmissible spongiform encephalopathies (TSEs).

-The first case of CWD in Texas was discovered in 2012 in free-ranging mule deer in an isolated area of far West Texas and the first free-ranging exotic CWD susceptible species (Elk) tested positive for CWD in Dallam County on December 6, 2016.
-For a complete list of CWD positive cervids in Texas visit, the TPWD website.
+The first case of CWD in Texas was discovered in 2012 in free-ranging mule deer in the Hueco Mountains of far West Texas.
+In 2016, the first free-ranging exotic CWD susceptible species (Elk) tested positive for CWD in Dallam County.
+For details and chronology of CWD detections in Texas, visit TPWD's CWD Positives in Texas.

 Exotic CWD Susceptible Species

-Exotic CWD susceptible species are non-native to Texas cervid species determined to be susceptible to CWD, which means a species that has had a diagnosis of CWD confirmed by an official test conducted at a laboratory approved by USDA/APHIS.
+Exotic CWD susceptible species are species that are non-native to Texas and have had at least one diagnosis of CWD confirmed by an official test conducted by a USDA-APHIS laboratory.
 This includes North American elk or wapiti, black tailed deer, red deer, reindeer, Sika deer, moose, and any associated subspecies and hybrids.

 CWD Herd Programs